 Our canna plants are grown in gallon pots and not shipped as dried rhizomes as most other mail order firms do.
 We have an excellent selection of canna lilies for sale, so when you are ready to buy cannas, check out our well-rooted, healthy growing cannas for sale.

-And check out our article on how to over-winter tropical plants.
+And for information on how to overwinter a canna check out our article on how to over-winter tropical plants.

 Check out our many blog posts about Cannas.